dionjwa/catapult/README.md

 # Catapult: Automatic asset updater and server.

-Why: decrease the game development iteration loop to be as tight as possible.
+Why: decrease the game development iteration loop to be as short as possible.

 How: Catapult detects changes in assets, source, and game data files, and is available to notify the game client is different ways: a pushed notification via websockets, or through http polling.